RMI-PACTA/workflow.template.pacta/README.md

 These are a handful of guidelines for some best practices in developing a reproducible workflow repository.
 Please consider this when writing one yourself!

-* Avoid using relative paths.
-Whenever possible, keep track of all relevant paths in the same place (a `config.yml` or `.env` file is useful for this)
-* Use a `.Rmd` for any reports, or similar outputs
-* Document HOW to run the workflow as much as possible in the `README.md`

 ### Consider Logically Separating Your Code into the "Data Science Pipeline"